 When a family law judge determines the amount to award in alimony payments, they will review several different issues.
 These include:

-Whether you are expecting to receive spousal support or trying to determine if you will be ordered to pay alimony, you can turn to The Law Office of Bradly A. Carlson for help.
+Whether you are expecting to receive spousal support or trying to determine if you will be ordered to pay alimony, you can turn to Carlson Law Group, LLC for help.
 Call us at 907-677-8111.

 Our Anchorage alimony lawyers frequently work with outside experts such as financial planners, public accountants, investigators, and others who assist us in gathering the evidence we need to make a compelling case for our client.